Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 2. Demandbase

 Demandbase is an all-in-one ABM platform that combines account intelligence, advertising, and sales orchestration.
 It provides tools for identifying in-market accounts, engaging them with personalized advertising and content, and measuring the impact on pipeline and revenue.
-The platform is built on its own proprietary B2B data graph.
+The platform is built on its own proprietary B2B data graph, which powers account identification and scoring across its product suite.

-The platform's features are organized into several clouds, including an Advertising Cloud, a Sales Intelligence Cloud, and a Data Cloud.
-This structure allows teams to manage targeted ad campaigns, provide sellers with account insights, and enrich their internal systems with firmographic and technographic data.
-Demandbase also offers predictive analytics to score accounts based on their likelihood to buy.
+The platform's features are organized into several clouds — including an Advertising Cloud, a Sales Intelligence Cloud, and a Data Cloud — allowing teams to manage targeted ad campaigns, equip sellers with account insights, and enrich internal systems with firmographic and technographic data.
+Demandbase also offers predictive analytics to score accounts based on their likelihood to buy, which helps prioritize outreach when working large target account lists.

-Demandbase focuses on helping B2B marketers manage the entire funnel, from awareness to closing deals.
-It offers integrations with major CRM and marketing automation platforms to help align sales and marketing teams around common account-based goals and metrics.
+Demandbase works best for mid-market to enterprise marketing teams that want to manage the full funnel, from awareness advertising through to closed-won attribution, within a single platform.
+Its integrations with major CRM and marketing automation platforms support sales and marketing alignment around shared account-based metrics.

-• Offers a self-service advertising platform for display and social campaigns
+• Self-service advertising platform for display and social campaigns

-• Provides account identification and scoring based on intent and engagement
+• Account identification and scoring based on intent and engagement signals

-• Features website personalization to tailor content for visitors from target accounts
+• Website personalization to tailor content for visitors from target accounts

-• Provides data enrichment for CRM and marketing automation systems
+• Data enrichment for CRM and marketing automation systems

-• Offers sales-focused dashboards and alerts for tracking account activity
+• Sales-focused dashboards and alerts for tracking account activity

 Learn More About Demandbase